Osiris-Team/Osiris-Team/dev_contract.md

 - Payment is to be made to Developer's PayPal email osiris_support@pm.me (osiris[underScore]support[aT]pm[DoT]me).
 - Payment processing fees and/or currency conversion fees are to be paid by the Developer per PayPal's "Goods and Services" payment type.

-Steps:

-1. The Developer sends an invoice via email to the Client covering a timespan (usually a month) of unpaid work.
+## Payment logic

+There are different ways to handle payments (listed below), for different kinds of customers.
+For each payment type following terms also apply:
-2. The Client has 5 days to complete the payment upon receiving the invoice email.
+- The Client has 5 days to complete the payment upon receiving the invoice email or the due date.
     - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.
-3. If payment is not received 24 hours after the above time frame, a 15% lateness fee can be added to the overall balance per week.
+- If payment is not received 24 hours after the above time frame, a 15% lateness fee can be added to the overall balance per week.
 <br>For example:

 | Date                                   | EURO  |